elbee-cyber/Ollie/README.md

 # Ollie
-The CLI version of the website https://revshells.com/
+The CLI version of https://revshells.com/

+You can get all the payloads on the website on your command line!